Grade 12 Planning Guide

 - VANTAGE: Business Analytics (AP Statistics)

-- Scientific Research I or II (Minnetonka Research application process)
+- Scientific Research I or II (Minnetonka Research)

 - To fulfill the recommended 5 credits during your senior year, complete you course schedule with a selection of electives.
 Review the Skipper Log for current course options.